In 2019, Cape Town, South Africa, was confirmed as the host of the Rugby World Cup Sevens 2022, which will take place from 9-11 September 2022.

 These teams have qualified based on their performance from the previous RWC Sevens in San Francisco in 2018:

-Regional qualification is expected to start in August 2021 with further details to be announced at a later stage.
+Regional qualification started in August 2021 with further details to be announced at a later stage.

 The Asian qualifiers will be the winners and runner up nations for the women and men in the Asia Rugby Sevens Series.